Table of Contents

 Assets Lockup Periods

-A lock-up period is a period of time set aside after a token sale during which token holders of a cryptocurrency project are restricted from selling their tokens.
-If the price of your staked asset falls significantly and you are unable to unstake it, your total returns will suffer.
-Staking assets with no lockup period might help to reduce lockup risk.
-However, the crypto lockup period can be risky, because when they expire, limited people are allowed to sell their stock, which can result in a dramatic decline in crypto stock price due to the massive increase in the supply of stock.
+A lockup period is a period of time set aside after a token sale during which token holders of a cryptocurrency project are restricted from selling their tokens.
+If the price of your staked asset falls significantly and you are unable to unstake it, your total returns may decrease.
+As you may have read in our articles, some assets do not have a lockup period, which can help to reduce this risk.
+However, the crypto lockup period is somewhat risky because when the time ends, a limited number of people are allowed to sell their stock, which might result in a decline in crypto stock price due to the massive increase in the supply of stock.